 The Fund looks forward to being able to assist more writers and make a greater difference for those experiencing illness, eviction, job loss, and other unexpected difficulties in their lives.
 Writers in need of assistance can apply at www.authorsleaguefund.org/apply.

 Read about MacKenzie Scott and Dan Jewett’s philanthropy and the other wonderful organizations receiving grants at https://mackenzie-scott.medium.com/seeding-by-ceding-ea6de642bf.

 What We Do

 Since 1917, the Authors League Fund has helped professional authors, journalists, critics, poets, and dramatists who find themselves in financial need because of medical or health-related problems, temporary loss of income, or other misfortune.

-Most of those we help suffer severe health problems but have inadequate or no insurance; some face eviction; many are older writers whose income has ceased through no fault of their own.
+Many of those we help suffer severe health problems but have inadequate insurance; some face eviction; others are older writers whose income has ceased through no fault of their own.